★★★★★970+ Clients Approved

 Device rental / lease (no credit check)

-Some device rental services offer handsets on a rental basis rather than a credit contract.
+Services like Rent4Keeps, Rent The Roo and similar offer handsets on a rental basis rather than a credit contract.
 No credit check, but you're paying rental fees rather than building toward ownership.
 Total cost over 24 months significantly exceeds buying the device outright or on a standard plan.

-Zip, Afterpay (for eligible retailers), and Humm offer device financing through some retailers without a traditional credit check.
+Zip, Afterpay (for eligible retailers) and Humm offer device financing through some retailers without a traditional credit check.
 Assessment is based on spending behaviour rather than credit file data.
 Not universally available — depends on retailer and your BNPL account history.

 The real cost comparison most people never see: